Skip to main content

 Double Down

 Choose one Action.
 When you fail a roll with that Action, you can make a second roll with higher stakes.
-On a failure, the roll is a Critical Failure—you suffer additional consequences, which may manifest immediately or later.
+On a Failure, you suffer 1 Trauma and additional negative consequences, which may manifest immediately or later.
+On a Success, the original roll becomes a Success.

 Eye for Detail